pantor/frankx/README.md

 ## Development

-Frankx is written in C++14, making use of the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html).
+Frankx is written in C++17.
 It works well with ROS2.

 ## License